Stratford-upon-Avon: Waterside and Southern Lane

-This area of Stratford, which runs from the foot of Bridge Street to Holy Trinity Church (and leads directly off Sheep Street and Chapel Lane) runs alongside the River Avon and offers access to the Waterside Theatre and all areas of the Royal Shakespeare Theatre.
+This area of Stratford, which runs from the foot of Bridge Street to Holy Trinity Church and leads directly off Sheep Street and Chapel Lane, runs alongside the River Avon and offers access to the Waterside Theatre and all areas of the Royal Shakespeare Theatre.
 The Bancroft Gardens and river area is a very popular place for people watching, enjoying picnics and river activities.
+Bancroft Gardens also features the Gower Monument, a bronze statue of William Shakespeare flanked by four of his most popular characters.
 In the summer the River Avon is busy with rowing boats, motor boats and river cruises.
 The Stratford-upon-Avon Canal is busy with colourful narrowboats passing through or mooring up in the canal basin.
 There are often jugglers, fire-eaters and magicians entertaining the public on the lawns.

 On the edge of the gardens is a water fountain, known as the Swan Fountain.
-It was unveiled in 1996 by the Queen Elizabeth II to recognise that Stratford has been a market town since 1196.
+It was unveiled in 1996 by Queen Elizabeth II to recognise that Stratford has been a market town since 1196.
 It is from here the Stratford Town Walk meet every day (even Christmas Day), to offer a guided walking tour of the town.
-The tour passes the Shakespeare houses, Royal Shakespeare Theatre’s, 15th-century timber-framed buildings, William Shakespeare's school and visits Holy Trinity Church where Shakespeare was baptised and is buried.
+The tour passes the Shakespeare houses, Royal Shakespeare Theatre's, 15th-century timber-framed buildings, William Shakespeare's school and visits Holy Trinity Church where Shakespeare was baptised and is buried.
 Waterside is also the location of The Dirty Duck pub which is frequented by actors from the nearby RSC theatres, theatre critics and theatregoers.

 Other attractions

 Harvard House is located at 26 High Street.
 Other attractions include the Stratford Butterfly Farm, which is on the eastern side of the river Avon and the Bancroft Gardens and Stratford Armouries located three miles (3 mi) from the centre of Stratford on Gospel Oak Lane.
-Each year on 12 October (unless this is a Sunday, in which case 11 October) Stratford hosts one of the largest mop fairs in the country.
+Each year on 12 October, unless this is a Sunday, in which case 11 October, Stratford hosts one of the largest mop fairs in the country.
 Ten days later, the smaller Runaway fair is held.

 The Guild Chapel, at the intersection of Church Street and Chapel Lane, had a long association with William Shakespeare's family.
 The chapel offers a view of fine paintings from the early 1500s which had been covered up during the Reformation to save them from destruction.
 Centuries later, they were uncovered and are now visible.

 Transport

 Road

 Stratford is 22 mi from the United Kingdom's second largest city, Birmingham, and is easily accessible from junction 15 of the M40 motorway.
 The A46 road links Stratford with the M40, Warwick and Coventry to the north-east, and Evesham and Ashchurch to the south-west, where it joins the M5 motorway.
+Until the M40 opened, the A34 passed through the town centre.

+Buses

-Bus Services are mostly provided by Stagecoach in Warwickshire (formerly Midland Red South) and Diamond West Midlands.
+Bus services are provided predominantly by Stagecoach in Warwickshire (formerly Midland Red South) and Diamond West Midlands.
+Routes connect the town with local destinations including Banbury, Coventry, Evesham, Leamington and Redditch.